2020, Vol. 7 Issue 4, Part C

 How to cite this article:

-Shanmukha Rao Mallipudi, Raja Sekhar Mallipudi and G Simhachalam.
+Shanmukha Rao Mallipudi, Raja Sekhar Mallipudi, G Simhachalam.
 Seasonal variations in the proximate composition of Puntius thomassi (Day, 1874) from Tungabhadra River, Karnataka, India.
-International Journal of Fauna and Biological Studies.
-2020; 7(4): 187-190.
+Int J Fauna Biol Stud 2020;7(4):187-190.